-Deaf’s Got Talent is a fun online event to raise funds to provide services to low-income deaf, hard of hearing, deafblind, and deaf disabled community members impacted by COVID-19.
+Deaf’s Got Talent is a fun online event to raise funds to provide services to underrepresented deaf, hard of hearing, deafblind, and deaf disabled community members.

 Any deaf, hard of hearing, deafblind, and deaf disabled individual can compete and showcase their talent in Deaf’s Got Talent.

 The winner of the competition will get $500.00 and bragging rights!
 Runner-ups in 2nd and 3rd place will win $250.00 and $100.00 respectively.

 There are 3 rounds to the competition – qualifiers, semi-finals, and finals.
 In each round, contestants must submit a video showcasing their talent.
 Talents can be anything!

 Examples: Ventriloquism, Dog Tricks, Dance, Comedy, Magic, Martial Arts, Miming, Acrobatics, Gymnastics, ASL Slam, Theatre, Skateboarding, BMX Biking, Painting, or Sculpting.
 If you don’t see your talent here, we encourage you to enter anyway!